AmarjeetSingh/python-modules/meteors/README.md

 This program requires Python 3 and the requests package.

-First, intall pipenv.
+First, install pipenv.
 Then :

 ```
 pipenv install